 What Is the Jewish Component of the Camp?

 At Grossman, we are proud to offer an informal Jewish education program that allows campers to experience Jewish culture in a relaxed environment.
-Our program incorporates music, weekly Oneg Shabbat celebrations, Jewish themes, and special program days.
+Our program incorporates music, weekly Oneg Shabbat celebrations, and Jewish themes.
 This creates a vibrant and engaging learning environment.

 Does My Child Have To Have a Strong Jewish Background To Attend and Feel Comfortable at Camp Grossman?